Buy Threads and Sutures For Minimally Invasive Procedures

 Surgical thread lifting:

 Free floating threads are implanted under the skin.
-Once they are pulled into place, they give a lifting effect that can last up to 2 years.
+Once they are pulled into place, they give a lifting effect that can last up to two years.

 Non-surgical thread lifting: